tenekev/immich-auto-stack/README.md

       # This is default.
 Can be omitted.
 If you want to promote other parent criteria like "HDR" or "Edit".
       # PARENT_PROMOTE: ""

       # This is default.
 Can be omitted.
+Consider setting to true if you have a CRITERIA regex that
+      # is not intended to match all the photos in your library.
       # SKIP_MATCH_MISS: False

       # Run every hour.
 Use https://crontab.guru/ to generate new expressions.